Bob Schwalberg: Recognition

 Two of Schwalberg's photographs were included by curator Edward Steichen in the world-touring The Family of Man exhibition, seen by 9 million viewers.
 In one, two women spectators at a sports event, photographed at close range, scream ecstatically while the surrounding men remain unmoved.
-The second, a policeman photographed from above and panned at a slow shutter speed as he walked, shows only his dark uniform against the slightly blurred pavement in an abstract representation of the presence of the law.
+The second, taken from above with a slow shutter speed, captures a policeman at a slow shutter speed as he walked, showing only his dark uniform against a slightly blurred pavement, creating an abstract representation of law enforcement.

 Death and legacy

 Schwalberg died a few days before his 69th birthday and was remembered at a memorial on March 4, 1997, at the Metropolitan Center, 123 West 18th Street, New York City.